FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 The Proposed Business & Retail Incentive Scheme for 2018 will continue to be available for

 businesses in all towns and villages across Limerick City and County Council.
-The scheme is--- 18
+The scheme is
+---
+18

 intended to address property vacancy rates, improve streetscapes and to support the